 The Environmental Chemistry program is centered in the Natural Sciences Building on the UAF campus that houses state-of-the-art classrooms, laboratories and computer facilities to support education and research activities.
 Located in the "Heart of Alaska", UAF is home to numerous research institutes and centers that focus Arctic science and engineering, and provide great opportunities for collaboration and cross-disciplinary studies focused on the chemistry of polar and sub-arctic systems.

-Graduate (MS and Ph.D.) students in the Environmental Chemistry program are typically supported through teaching and research assistantships or fellowships.
+Graduate students in the Environmental Chemistry program are typically supported through teaching and research assistantships or fellowships.
 Program specifics are provided in the UAF catalog, additional details regarding the program policies may be found on the "For Current Students" page.

 The graduate program in Environmental Chemistry provides advanced training in the concepts and methods of Molecular Environmental Sciences.
-The M.S. degree prepares students for careers in Environmental Science and Technology sector as a specialist in the analysis and interpretation of Environmental Chemical data and/or for more advanced studies in Environmental Chemistry or related disciplines.
-The Ph.D. provides advanced training beyond the level of a Masters degree, which is accomplished primarily through the Ph.D. thesis that presents new findings on forefront topics related to molecular processes in the environment.
+An M.S. degree in Chemistry with a concentration in Environmental Chemistry prepares students for careers in Environmental Science and Technology sector as a specialist in the analysis and interpretation of Environmental Chemical data and/or for more advanced studies in Environmental Chemistry or related disciplines.
+The Ph.D. provides advanced training beyond the level of a Masters degree, which is accomplished primarily through the Ph.D. dissertation that presents new findings on forefront topics related to molecular processes in the environment.
 The Ph.D. degree in Environmental Chemistry prepares students for careers in academia or the public and private research sectors.

 The programs' intended learning outcomes for students are: